 Sharing evaluation plans

 As part of our effort to facilitate collaboration, we encourage our members to share their plans for future evaluations.
-Browse evaluation plans here.
-The plans database allows us to get a sense of what kinds of evaluations are coming up and helps members and partners identify potential areas of mutual interest for joint work.
-The database contains details (country, sector or theme, timing, involved partners) on hundreds of evaluations planned over the next few years.
+Visualise the inventory of evaluation plans here.
+The plans inventory allows us to get a sense of what kinds of evaluations are coming up and helps members and partners identify potential areas of mutual interest for joint work.
+The inventory contains details (country, sector, topic, timing, involved partners) on hundreds of evaluations planned over the next few years.